Kabuki syndrome

-Kabuki syndrome (also previously known as Kabuki-makeup syndrome (KMS) or Niikawa–Kuroki syndrome) is a congenital disorder of genetic origin.
+Kabuki syndrome (previously known as Kabuki-makeup syndrome (KMS) or Niikawa–Kuroki syndrome) is a rare congenital disorder of genetic origin.
 It affects multiple parts of the body, with varying symptoms and severity, although the most common is the characteristic facial appearance.

-It is quite rare, affecting roughly one in 32,000 births.
+Kabuki syndrome (KS) affects roughly one in 32,000 births.
 It was first identified and described in 1981 by two Japanese groups, led by scientists Norio Niikawa and Yoshikazu Kuroki.
 It is named Kabuki syndrome because of the facial resemblance of affected individuals to stage makeup used in kabuki, a Japanese traditional theatrical form.

+There are two types of Kabuki syndrome.
+Type 1 is caused by pathogenic variants in KMT2D and Type 2 is caused by pathogenic variants in KDM6A.

 Signs and symptoms

 Specific symptoms for Kabuki syndrome vary, with large differences between affected individuals.
 Most people with Kabuki syndrome have distinctive facial features that include arched eyebrows, long eyelashes, elongated eyelids with lower lids that turn out, prominent ears, a flat tip of the nose and a downward slant to the mouth.

-Overlapping phenotypic features for patients between KDM6A and KDM6B variations include prominent ears, abnormal dentition, congenital heart disease, feeding difficulties, cryptorchidism, joint hypermobility, developmental delay, hypotonia, and behavioral difficulties.
+Overlapping phenotypic features for patients between KDM6A and KMT2D variations include prominent ears, abnormal dentition, congenital heart disease, feeding difficulties, cryptorchidism, joint hypermobility, developmental delay, hypotonia, and behavioral difficulties.

 Other common symptoms are skeletal abnormalities, short stature, heart defects, feeding difficulties and a failure to thrive, vision and hearing difficulties, weak muscle tone (hypotonia), small head size (microcephaly), and frequent infections.

 Mild to moderate intellectual disability and mild to severe developmental delay are often associated with Kabuki syndrome.
 Infants and young children often experience difficulties relating to hypotonia, feeding issues/failure to thrive, infections, surgical repair of heart and palate defects and developmental delays.

 Young children with Kabuki syndrome benefit from early intervention services.
 School age children tend to have fewer medical issues requiring hospitalization, though frequent infections, hearing loss and feeding issues occur.
-In addition, intellectual impairment, difficulty with visuospatial tasks and maintaining attention usually require an IEP (individualized education plan) if the child attends public school.
+In addition, intellectual impairment, difficulty with visuospatial tasks and maintaining attention usually require an individualized education plan (IEP) if the child attends public school.
 Older children and adults report difficulties with anxiety.
-Endocrine abnormalities and immune system abnormalities such as ITP (idiopathic thrombocytopenia) and CVID (common variable immune deficiency) are medical issues that tend to present in older children, adolescents and adults.
+Endocrine abnormalities and immune system abnormalities such as idiopathic thrombocytopenia (ITP) and common variable immune deficiency (CVID) are medical issues that tend to present in older children, adolescents and adults.